opendocsg/slw-judgments-backfill/2016_SGCA_58/report.md

 54     Four days later, on 11 May 2013, Haliffie’s long statement was recorded.
 That was the first time he clearly suggested to the police that the sexual intercourse was consensual and gave the account described at [8]–[11] above.

 55     We start by considering Haliffie’s account in the interview in the early morning on 7 May 2013.
 The statement more or less consists of a factual narration of the events that took place.
-The defence submits that the interview notes create reasonable doubt as to whether the cautioned statement given on the same day is a confession, and also that the Prosecution was in breach of its disclosure obligations pursuant to _Muhammad bin Kadar v Public Prosecutor_ [2011] 3 SLR 1205 (“ _Kadar_ ”) by failing to disclose the said notes.
+The defence submits that the interview notes create reasonable doubt as to whether the cautioned statement given on the same day is a confession, and also that the Prosecution was in breach of its disclosure obligations pursuant to _Muhammad bin Kadar v Public Prosecutor_ <span class="citation">[2011] 3 SLR 1205</span> (“ _Kadar_ ”) by failing to disclose the said notes.
 Specifically, the defence submits that:

  (a) Haliffie admits to robbery but not rape in the interview, lending supporting to the defence’s theory that the “mistake” he admitted to in the cautioned statement was the robbery, rather than the rape.